FDA Retail Tobacco Compliance Program

 Impersonal Modes of Tobacco Sales

-Retailers must sell regulated tobacco in a direct, face-to-face exchange – unless the tobacco products are being sold in a location where no minors are present or permitted to enter at any time.
+Retailers must sell regulated tobacco in a direct, face-to-face exchange – unless the tobacco products are being sold in an establishment that is age restricted.

 FDA's Age and ID Requirements for Sales of Regulated Tobacco